 If you are ready to seek or discuss employment assistance, contact Traci Richard at 419-204-1585.

-If you would like to learn specifics about Tri-Star, Vantage, Career Pathways, Project Search, MCESC Transition Class, Community Learning Center, or Rose Academy.
+If you would like to learn specifics about Tri-Star, Vantage, Career Pathways, Project Search, MCESC Transition Class, Community Learning Center, or Rose Academy, visit the Education/Training tab at the top of the page.

 If your student is being served by Mercer DD, please invite his/her SSA.
 The SSA can assist the family with Social Security, Medicaid Waivers, and other needs as they arise.